paula-verdugo/paula-verdugo.github.io/_pages/seminar2024-2.md

 ---
 layout: page
-title: Seminar on -something cool-
+title: Seminar on functor calculus and higher topos
 permalink: /seminar2024-2/
 ---

-Summary and resources
+This is a master students seminar, which means you will take turns to present each topic.
+You will be meeting with us in the week before your presentation to clarify questions, run the format of the talk you are planning, and/or practice your talk.

+Looking forward to meeting you!

-<b>When and where:</b> This seminar will take place on Friday at 10:00 in SemR 0.003.
+<b>When and where:</b> This seminar will take place on Fridays at 10:00 in SemR 0.003.

 <b>Organizers:</b> <a href="https://felixloubaton.github.io/">Félix Loubaton</a> and myself.
-Don't hesitate to contact us bla bla.
+Don't hesitate to contact us if you have any questions regarding this seminar.

 ## Schedule

-Below is a tentative schedule, things may change a bit depending on the background of the participants, the speed we cover topics, etc.
+Below is a tentative schedule, things may change a bit depending on the background and interests of the participants, the speed we cover topics, etc.
 <style>
   .no-border, .no-border td, .no-border th {
     border: none;